NKMith/MAL-Discord-Connector/readme.md

 # MAL-Discord Connector

-MAL-Discord Connector allows you to search animes on MAL (MyAnimeList) on Discord using simple. commands
+MAL-Discord Connector is a Discord bot that allows you to search animes on MAL (MyAnimeList) on Discord using simple commands.

+This project uses JikanPy(https://github.com/abhinavk99/jikanpy).

+This project on GitHub is missing a file called "env.py", which contains the BOT_TOKEN (essentially a password for the bot).

 ## /search-anime "anime name" (+optional: number of results to retrieve)
 eg. /search-anime JJK